 The Routing Control Plane (CP) as well as User Plane (UP) are not dependent on the per-subscriber functions and can thus become separated.
-By doing so leads to a look at a BNG as being split into a subscriber-facing functions which we call Service Edge (SE), and a router.
+Doing so leads to a look at a BNG as being split into a subscriber-facing function which we call Service Edge (BNG-SE), and a router function.